Favourited 288 times

 While helpers have the opportunity to ride horses, we do not usually have any helper positions that are strictly riding, so you will not be riding every day.

 We are a 2 1/2 hour drive west of Williams Lake which is our nearest larger centre, in a rural community.
 There are small country towns close by (15 mins drive away) with a community hall, post office, motel, restaurant, nursing station, and general store/gas station.
 We have all of the modern amentities such as phone, wifi, fax, power etc, however we do not have cell phone service.
 We pick all of our helpers who do not have a vehicle up in Williams Lake.
 Most helpers arrive via Pacific Coastal Air or Central Mountain Air from Vancouver.
-As of fall 2018 there is no longer a Greyhound bus servicing BC so we are not sure if there will be another company offering similar services in 2019 or not.
+As of fall 2018 there is no longer a Greyhound bus servicing BC so we are not sure if there will be another company offering similar services in the future or not.
 Plan for a flight into Williams Lake.

 If you enjoy the outdoors there are a lot of things to do after work and the area offers many amazing opportunities such as: rodeos near by, world class fresh water fishing, camping, beautiful lakes to swim in, hiking, waterfalls and our surrounding communities put on community events such as dances, rodeos, etc. However, we shouldn't forget that Williams Lake boasts some of the most awesome mountain biking trails in the province.